 One of the first things you do when planning to study abroad is pick out your housing, whether it be a dorm room, apartment, or homestay.
-It’s a hard decision to make, and because I was planning on studying abroad for two semesters, I decided to try out French dorm life my first semester and live at a homestay my second.
+It’s a hard decision to make, and because I was planning on studying abroad in Paris for two semesters, I decided to try out French dorm life my first semester and live at a homestay my second.
 In case anyone else is struggling to make a decision between a homestay or dorm, here’s a list of benefits and considerations for both options.

 The Benefits of Dorm Life

 One of the nicest things about living in a dorm is you get to meet other students from both your study abroad program and other programs.
 This is a great way to meet new friends when you first arrive in Paris.
 These first couple of friends can help you out a lot when trying to figure out stuff like where to buy food and which sim card is the best one.

 Another nice thing about living in the dorms is you are also living with French college students.
 Because of this, you are able to make French friends who can help show you the ropes and improve your French by teaching you important slang.

 My dorm building, Anne-Marie Véder, had official parties going on during most of the weekends and major holidays.
 We would all go down to the communal kitchen and their would be free food and drink, games, and music.
 This enabled us to all get to know each other even better, plus who can say no to free food?

 One of the best benefits to living in the dorms is that you are completely independent.
 It is just like dorm life back home where there is no curfew or many rules except to just be courteous to others.
 It’s a great option if you want to have complete freedom to do what you want while also being able to easily make international and French friends.

 - Too many Americans